 IMAGO Organic fertilizer

-What is frass?
+What is an 'insect-derived' fertilizer?

-Our mealworm frass is sustainably harvested from our farm, collected in its natural form, with no additives or fillers.
+IMAGO's mealworm frass is sustainably harvested from our farm, collected in its natural form, with no additives or fillers.

-What are the benefits of frass?
+What are the benefits of IMAGO?

 It's nutrient-rich: